Home > Grants for Children > Grants for Children K-O

 Grants for Children

 Kids Direct provides a short break service for disabled children and young people up to 25 years.

-They can provide a carer to support the child or young person on a day trip or outing depending on what they want to do.
+It can provide a carer to support the child or young person on a day trip or outing depending on what they want to do.